djq99/ReceptorMarkerBackend/README.md

 Keep an eye out for warnings in case you need to debug.
 The only one you'll likely see is `System call failed: cannot allocate memory`.
-If you see this, first try to re-run the setup command once it's done doing its thing, and if that doesn't work then edit **Vagrantfile** and change the 1536MB in the line `vb.customize ["modifyvm", :id, "--memory", "1536"]` to something higher.
+If you see this, first try to re-run the setup command (`fab vagrant setup_vagrant`) once it's done doing its thing, and if that doesn't work then edit **Vagrantfile** and change the 1536MB in the line `vb.customize ["modifyvm", :id, "--memory", "1536"]` to something higher.

 [vag]: https://www.vagrantup.com/downloads.html "VagrantUp Downloads"
 [vb]: https://www.virtualbox.org/wiki/Downloads "VirtualBox Downloads"